Every NBA Team's Biggest Flaw as Training Camps Open

 Although the Pacers finished eighth in points allowed per 100 possessions after last year's All-Star break, their defense is far from a top-10 formality.
 They've doubled-down on dual-big lineups since last season.
 They signed Kyle O'Quinn, and Domantas Sabonis-Myles Turner frontcourts will be commonplace in 2018-19.

 Leaving Thaddeus Young to toil away at small forward is fine.
-He is one of the league's most underrated combo-forward gnats, and he'll be able to pitch on stretch-big closeouts.
+He is one of the league's most underrated combo-forward gnats, and he'll be able to pitch in on stretch-big closeouts.
 Giving more time to the Sabonis-Turner partnership is still a risk.
 Indiana coughed up 113.5 points per 100 possessions when they shared the floor last year, according to Cleaning The Glass.

 None of those minutes came with Young, so the Pacers have that going for them.
 Sabonis and Turner are also more ambulatory than advertised when guarding pick-and-rolls.
 And both spent the summer trying to perfect their portability, as ESPN.com's Zach Lowe noted.